terraform-redhat/terraform-provider-rhcs/docs/index.md

 For more information, see the [Terraform documentation](https://developer.hashicorp.com/terraform).

+## Limitations of OCM Terraform provider

+The following items are limitations with the current release of the OCM Terraform provider:

+* The latest version is not backward compatible with version 1.0.1.
+* When creating a cluster, the cluster uses AWS credentials configured on your local machine.
+These credentials provide access to the AWS API for validating your account.
+* When creating a machine pool, you need to specify your replica count.
+You must define either the `replicas= "<count>"` variable or provide values for the following variables to build the machine pool:
+   * `min_replicas = "<count>"`
+   * `max_replicas="<count>"`
+   * `autoscaling_enabled=true`
+* The htpasswd identity provider does not support creating the identity provider with multiple users or adding additional users to the existing identity provider.
+* The S3 bucket that is created as part of the OIDC configuration must be created in the same region as your OIDC provider.
+* The Terraform provider does not support auto-generated `operator_role_prefix`.
+You must provide your `operator_role_prefix` when creating the account roles.

 ## Prerequisites

 To use the OCM provider inside your Terraform configuration you must meet the following: